Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/control-paths.md

 ### By generic device

 You can refer to a generic type of device, for example referring to a common control across all types of gamepad (such as the left stick on a gamepad).
-In this case, this matches the left stick on all types of gamepad which have a left stick.
+In this case, this matches the left stick on all types of gamepad.

 ### By specific device

-You can refer to a specific control on a specific model of gamepad (such as the `A` button on an Xbox controller), or a specific control usage across all types of device (such as the control associated with `Back` on any type of device).
+You can refer to a specific control on a specific model of gamepad (such as the `A` button on an Xbox controller).
 In this case, the path does not match any controls on any other type of gamepad even if they're similar in position or usage.

 ### By usage

-You can also refer to controls by usage, which allows you to use a variety of common names that controls are typically used for by convention, such as a `Back` button, or a `Submit` button.
+You can also refer to controls by usage, which allows you to use a variety of common names that controls are associated with by convention, such as a `Back` button, or a `Submit` button.
 See [control usages](control-usages.md) for more information about these.

+## The device and control tree

-The Device and Control tree is organized hierarchically from generic to specific.
+The device and control tree is organized hierarchically from generic to specific.
 For example, the __Gamepad__ Control path `<Gamepad>/buttonSouth` matches the lower action button on any gamepad.
 Alternatively, if you navigate to __Gamepad__ > __More Specific Gamepads__ and select __PS4 Controller__, and then choose the Control path `<DualShockGamepad>/buttonSouth`, this only matches the "Cross" button on PlayStation gamepads, and doesn't match any other gamepads.

 ## Format